Immigration, Infrastructure And Iran: The President's Plans For 2018

 The president's team would make the case that the U.S. is safer now and that ISIS is on the run.
 But there have been lone wolf attacks domestically on this president's watch, including a truck attack in New York that killed eight people and another man's failed attempt to blow himself up in the New York subway.

 Attacks like these have prompted the president to move to curtail the immigration system further.
 His critics argue that doing so emboldens recruitment for those trying to pull off or inspire these kinds of attacks.
-But that will remain an area of political tension.
+So that will remain an area of political tension.

 Iran